paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Casper main page](/images/hugo_themes/casper_main.png#center)](/images/hugo_themes/casper_main.png)

 A hybrid between having nothing extra apart from the text but navigation and huge banner in ananke.
 Black and white text, summaries of the posts are present and rendered nicely.
-Posts page is exactly the same, only title changes.
+The posts page is the same, only the title changes.

 ### Single page

 [![Casper single post page](/images/hugo_themes/casper_single_post.png#center)](/images/hugo_themes/casper_single_post.png)

-That's best text handling I've seen so far.
-Post title, description, tags and time, and then content – nothing special, but then comes magic: images have a slightly bigger weight than the text.
+That's the best text handling I've seen so far.
+Post title, description, tags and time, and then content – nothing special, but then comes the magic: images have a slightly more significant weight than the text.
 So simple and yet genial.
 Of course, the theme supports Disqus.

 ### Related articles

 [![Casper related articles](/images/hugo_themes/casper_related_articles.png#center)](/images/hugo_themes/casper_related_articles.png)

-Ladies and gentlemen, I want to show to you the nicest approach to "next article" and "related articles" presentation on the market: one of both in separate boxes, same information but present in so tasty way you couldn't stop the desire to click.
+Ladies and gentlemen, I want to show you the friendliest approach to the "next article" and "related articles" presentation on the market: one of both in separate boxes, same information but present in such a tasty way you couldn't stop the desire to click.

 ---